 Will this project support underserved producers and/or increase equity in Southern agricultural systems?
 If yes, how?
-Limited to 1,000 words.
+Limited to no more than 1,000 words.

 SSARE defines underserved communities as those populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied full opportunity to participate in aspects of economic, social, and civil life.